Archmage-Coalition/dndreams/src/main/resources/lore.md

 All the Koinans within a mile were turned to zombies who continued to spread the blight.
 The souls of the dead in the Haven turned into the Enkatal, and the angels were corrupted to the Talei.
 Many of those whom survived fled to the Nether.
 In an act of desperation, they tried to construct simulacrums which could house their souls.
 These too failed, creating withering.
 The simulacrums turned to wither skeletons, while the Koinans turned to skeletons under the withering decay.

 ## The Aftermath of the Koinans
 All the structures of the Koinans were left for abandoned or house undead.
 The sculk was allowed to spread far through the caves in which they were produced.
 The moon, being a reflection of the Haven, was cursed with crimson.
-Silver, being the metal of the Haven, was nearly petrified, turning to rose quartz.
+Opal, being the gemstone of the Haven, lost much of its holy energy and turned to rose quartz.
+Meanwhile, the divine metal of silver seemed to vanish from all record with the fall of angels.

 The illager race evolved long after the fall of the Koinans.
 The zombies could sense their intelligence and attempted to convert them, but they were more resistant to the affliction than the Koinans.
 They discovered some of the remains of the Koinans, including the ancient cities, but they were mostly unsuccessful with rebuilding them.